AlexBandurin/Car_Price_Prediction/README.md

 It uses a machine learning algorithm trained on tens of thousands of used car listings that have been obtained through web scraping of Cragslist websites.

-Here is the link to the web application: http://www.car-pricer.com/
+Here is the link to my web application: http://www.car-pricer.com/

 ## Web scraping
 [Web scraping file](https://github.com/AlexBandurin/car_price_prediction/blob/master/clbot3.py) <br /><br />